The Science of Learning: Better Teaching Through Behavior Analysis

 Endicott College

 Abstract: Many common theories describe emotions as an internally mediating process.
 Additionally, many scientific studies as well as teaching procedures for children rely on facial expression as the primary indications of emotions.
 However, these misconceptions have been recently updated or refuted by neuroscience.
 Additionally, while facial expression is part of the context of a description of emotions, facial expressions are not good indicators of specific emotions.
 The purpose of this presentation is to provide a parsimonious behavior analytic account of emotions as described by Skinner and updated by the Goldiamond-Layng theory, which states that emotions are not internal states but rather descriptions of changes in contingencies, or contingency descriptors.
 Emotion words are therefore treated as concepts (or abstract tacts).
 This presentation will discuss instructional design procedures, including content analysis, concept analysis and developmental testing to teach the recognition of the emotion-words, “fear” and “anger,” and the corresponding contingency effect (description of the consequence).
 Next steps in teaching, applying principles and strategies (Tiemann & Markle, 1991) will also be discussed.
+(1 BACB CEU)

 Learning Objectives: Participants will be able to…